mModule/guide_hma/BlacklistvsWhitelist.md

 (Generally) Uses enabling/toggling of Hide, Whitelist Work Mode and Exclude System Apps per app you wish to hide from other apps

-blacklist template (in the Template Manage section), containining those apps and modules (magisk, lsposed/xposed modules and associated apps) you wish you hide from a list of apps you select in the App Manage section.

 Each mode has its pros and cons.
 This table aims to simply those.